Adrienne-B/photographer_website/README.md

 ##### Solutions/solving the issue:

-1. Try to keep widths 100%
+1. Use the Inspect Tool